Nara-Network/nara-stable-ovault/USDE_OVAULT_README.md

 The USDe OVault implementation combines the functionality of USDe and EthenaMinting into a single ERC4626-compliant vault with integrated minting capabilities.
 The architecture uses a multi-collateral approach with a two-token system:

 1. **MultiCollateralToken (MCT)**: The underlying asset that accepts multiple collateral types
-2. **USDeOVault**: The ERC4626 vault that issues USDe shares backed by MCT at a 1:1 ratio
+2. **USDe**: The ERC4626 vault that issues USDe shares backed by MCT at a 1:1 ratio

 ## Architecture